 Where percentages do not sum to 100%, this may be due to computer rounding, the exclusion of 'don't know' categories or multiple answers.
 Throughout the report, an asterisk () denotes any value of less than half a percent and a dash (-) denotes zero.
 Aggregate percentages (e.g. "very satisfied/fairly satisfied") are calculated from the absolute values.
 Therefore, aggregate percentages may differ from the sum of the individual scores due to rounding of percentage totals.
 For questions where the number of residents is less than 30, the number of times a response has been selected (N) rather than the percentage is given.

 2. Key findings

 Satisfaction with council services

-Just over two thirds (69%) of respondents in the North East were satisfied with the services provided by the Council Family Group, the same as that found in the South (69%) but lower than the North West (76%) (Table 1).
+Three quarters (76%) of respondents in the North West were satisfied with the services provided by the Council Family Group, higher than in the North East and South (both 69%) (Table 1).